 Nobody knows when the first person looked at the cacao tree and decided to eat its seeds.
 The earliest record of chocolate comes from Mesoamerica, a region that stretches from central Mexico south through Costa Rica.
-The Mayans were drinking it by about 300 A.D., with the Aztecs taking on the tradition a few hundred years later (when they conquered the Mayan empire).
+The Mayans were drinking it by about 600 C.E., with the Aztecs joining in on the fun a few hundred years later (when they conquered the Mayan empire).
 Both cultures considered chocolate sacred and included it in ceremonies and offerings to their gods.
 The Aztecs believed that it actually came from a god; specifically Quetzalcoatl, and that drinking cacao beverages helped mere mortals share in some of the god's wisdom [sources: International Cocoa Organization; Robles].

 The Aztecs called chocolate xocoatl (thought to mean "bitter water") and often added spices like chili and vanilla for flavoring before mixing it with water into a frothy beverage.
-Royalty sucked it down because they believed chocolate could fill them with power and good health.
-Chocolate wasn't just a food, though; the beans were one of the main forms of currency of the day [source: Robles] An Aztec document from the 1500s states that you could buy a turkey for 100 cacao beans and a tamale for one.
+Kings and other royals sucked it down because they believed chocolate could fill them with power and good health.
+Chocolate wasn't just a food, though; the beans were one of the main forms of currency of the day [source: Robles] An Aztec document from the 1500s states that you could buy a turkey for 100 cacao beans and a tamale for one [source: Fiegl].
 Definitely more valuable as currency than food!

 Our beloved confection starts out very humbly as a seed (which we call a "bean") growing in pods on a tree.
-Looking at it, you'd wonder how anybody would think of turning it into food, but the cacao bean is more complicated than it first appears.
-Let's start with learning the basics of the bean.
+Looking at it, you'd wonder how anybody would think of turning it into food.
+Let's look at the complicated process.